StuartvdLee/TalksAndEvents/Talks/AICommunityDay/README.md

 ![van_der_Lee_-_Building_a_Copilot_for_Dunder_Mifflin_672632](https://github.com/StuartvdLee/TalksAndEvents/assets/15244319/258ed116-5e19-4be0-b363-a5d1a8f304b1)

-This is a talk I gave at [AI Community Day](https://www.aicommunityday.nl/).
+This is a talk I gave at [AI Community Day 2024](https://www.aicommunityday.nl/).
 The talk was in English.

 ## Talk Title